Rooney scores 2 as United beats Leverkusen 4-2

 MANCHESTER, England (AP) - Wayne Rooney reached the 200-goal mark for Manchester United by scoring twice in a 4-2 win over Bayer Leverkusen on Tuesday, giving manager David Moyes the perfect introduction to life in the Champions League.

-Simon Rolfes equalized against the run of play for Leverkusen in the 54th but Robin van Persie quickly regained the lead for United, before his strike partner helped finish off the threat.
+Simon Rolfes equalized against the run of play for Leverkusen in the 54th, but Robin van Persie regained the lead for United five minutes later before his strike partner came into his own.

-Omer Toprak poked in a close-range consolation in the 88th for Leverkusen, which failed to reproduce the form it has shown so far in the Bundesliga.
+Omer Toprak poked in a close-range consolation in the 88th for Leverkusen, which failed to reproduce the form it has shown so far in the Bundesliga where the team has won four matches out of five.

-Moyes was taking charge of his first group-stage match in the Champions League and saw his team hit the ground running in Europe's top competition, producing a performance that was much improved from its underwhelming start to the Premier League.
+Moyes was taking charge of his first group-stage match in the Champions League and saw his team hit the ground running in its record 18th straight season in Europe's top competition, producing a performance that was much improved from its underwhelming start to the Premier League.

 The margin of victory should have been even larger, with Rooney and Van Persie both missing open goals.
 Van Persie's effort was particularly remarkable, sidefooting wide from barely a yard out.

-Toprak slipped in possession to allow the striker to run clean through but after rounding Leno, Rooney was caught between shooting into an unguarded net and crossing for the unmarked Van Persie.
+Rooney will be glad his glaring 52nd-minute miss didn't come back to haunt him and United.
+Toprak slipped to allow the striker to run through on goal but after rounding Leno, Rooney was caught between shooting into an unguarded net and crossing for the unmarked Van Persie.
 What ended up being a cross-cum-shot agonizingly rolled just wide of the far post.

 Rooney then pounced on Toprak's poor headed clearance to beat Leno at his near post in the 70th, before slipping a ball through to Valencia following a quick counterattack for the winger to fizz a low shot in at the near post.